 A source of clean drinking water is critical for human health.
 If you get your drinking water from a private well, it is YOUR responsibility to assure that your water is safe to drink.
 Test your well water periodically to assure that your water is safe to drink.
 For more information on testing your well water, click here.
-Help in interpreting water tests is easily available through our online water quality tool kit.

 Common drinking water pollutants:

 If your water is contaminated, you must identify the source of contamination and remove it, or your water will become contaminated again!
 Even if your tests do not show contamination of your well, it is wise to check your land for any activities that may put your water at risk.
 Locating and controlling sources of pollution to groundwater can be challenging, but is far preferable to the cost and difficulty of cleaning up contaminated groundwater.
 Ironically, wells are often the most direct route for pollutants to get into our groundwater.
 Learn how to protect your home with these drinking water treatment systems.

 For information on how wells work, how to test drinking water, and how to protect well water equipment (including wellheads) download Protecting Household Drinking Water as a powerpoint presentation or pdf.

 If you have a well that is no longer being used, you should consider closing the well to avoid any contamination of ground water.
 Well closing recommendations include: